veeam/blksnap/README.md

 There are several variants, look in the ./pkg/rpm directory.

 ## blksnap tool
-The blksnap tool allows to manage the module from the command line.
+The blksnap tool allows you to manage the module from the command line.
-The program allows to execute individual ioctls of the blksnap module.
+The program allows for execution of individual ioctls of the blksnap module.
 The interface of the program may seem inconvenient to the user, since it is assumed that it will be called by other applications.
 ### How to build